DrorHarari/csvjson/README.md

 **All of that and more is solved by a trivially specified format CSVJSON**

-The CSVJSON format is based on the well-known and highly popular JSON format (see http://json.org).
+The CSVJSON format is based on the well-known and highly popular [JSON format](http://json.org "The JSON format definition").
 For 'simple' data,  CSVJSON is even compatible with the regular CSV format.

 The definition of the CSVJSON format is trivial.
 Given the definition of a JSON array: